 Spectrum of the Seas is Royal Caribbean's first Quantum-Ultra Class ship, which is similar to the regular Quantum Class.
 For that reason, they should be thought of as a subclass instead of an entirely different class.

 Moreover, Spectrum of the Seas was designed for an Asian cruising market.
-It, for instance, is the only ship in the fleet to have Leaf and Bean, a coffee and tea spot that is located in the Royal Esplanade.
+As such, she's the only ship in the fleet to have Leaf and Bean, a coffee and tea spot that is located in the Royal Esplanade.
+The dining menus are also a little different to cater to different tastes.

 Odyssey of the Seas (2021)